What Is a Medical Receptionist and How Do You Become One?

 Where do medical receptionists work?

-Medical receptionists work in pretty much any patient-facing healthcare facility.
-They staff community clinics, hospitals, laboratories and any other medical setting where you might come in for care.
+Medical receptionists work in pretty much any patient-facing medical facility or medical office.
+They staff community clinics, hospitals, laboratories, private practices and any other medical settings where you might come in for care.

-According to the BLS medical receptionists are most often employed in doctor’s offices, followed by general medical and surgical hospitals, and dentist’s offices.1 This wide variety of options means medical receptionists can work in fast paced locations such as emergency care, and quieter locations such as outpatient clinics offering treatment in anything from behavioral health to physical therapy.
+According to the BLS medical receptionists are most often employed in physician's offices, followed by general medical and surgical hospitals and then dentist’s offices.1 This wide variety of options means medical receptionists can choose to work in fast-paced locations such as emergency care, or quieter locations such as nursing homes or outpatient clinics offering treatment in anything from behavioral health to physical therapy.

-As a medical receptionist, you have the opportunity to explore a diverse variety of workplace settings in order to find the best fit for your needs and interests.
+As a medical receptionist or administrative assistant, you have the opportunity to find jobs across a diverse variety of workplace settings and work with a wide range of health care practitioners in order to find the best fit for your needs and interests.

 What are some common medical receptionist duties?

-- Operating office equipment such as voice mail messaging systems, word processing, spreadsheets, or other software applications to prepare reports, invoices, financial statements, letters, case histories, or medical records
+- Operating the equipment in doctor's offices such as voice mail messaging systems, word processing, spreadsheets or other software applications to prepare reports, invoices, financial statements, letters, case histories or patient records.

-A significant portion of a medical receptionist’s duties involve working with others.
-They make it possible for patients to find the care they need, make correct records available to healthcare providers, and create a safe and warm atmosphere in what can be intimidating medical environments.
+A significant portion of a medical receptionist’s job involves working with others.
+They make it possible for patients to find the care they need, make correct records available to healthcare providers, perform various administrative tasks and create a safe and warm atmosphere in what can be intimidating medical environments.
 If you’re a natural at making people feel welcome, you’re already off to a great start.

 How do you become a medical receptionist?

 While some aspects of this job may come naturally to you, there are also role-specific skills you’ll want to refine.
-Let’s take a closer look at several of the sought-after technical and transferable skills of an effective medical receptionist.
+Let’s take a closer look at several of the sought-after technical and transferable skills of an effective medical receptionist or medical assistant.

-What skills do you need to become a medical receptionist?
+What technical skills do you need to become a medical receptionist?

 To be a medical receptionist requires strong interpersonal skills, technical knowledge and critical attention to detail.
 These skills can be gained in an educational setting or in on-the-job training.

-According to our analysis of over 146,000 medical receptionist job postings, these are the most in-demand skills for medical receptionists:3
+According to our analysis of over 146,000 medical receptionist job postings, these are the most in-demand medical receptionist skills:3

 - Administrative support